smctighevcp/Packer/Centos7/README.md

 # Packer

-## Windows Server 2019 Core
+## CentOS 7

- This repository contains a Packer build for Windows Server 2019 using the vSphere-ISO builder.
+ This repository contains a Packer build for CentOS 7 using the vSphere-ISO builder.
  These are my updated configurations using HCL rather than JSON following the release of Packer 1.7.

 ## Structure